-Assignment 14: Read Hendricks pages 273-373 and Zuck pages 279-292.
+Assignment 14: Read Hendricks, Living by the Book pages 273-373 and Zuck, Basic Bible Interpretation pages 279-292.
 In a Word document indicate you finished reading this reading and list five things you learned from your reading.
-(25 points).
+Participate in the discussion board (25 points).